-Everyone knows that they need to brush their teeth at least twice a day, but when is the best time to brush your teeth?
+Everyone knows that they need to brush their teeth at least twice a day, but when to brush teeth?
 What are the benefits of brushing at night vs. brushing in the morning?
 At Sunrise Dental in Glendale, we encourage our patients to brush before breakfast, before bedtime, and after enjoying sugary drinks or snacks.
 Here are some of the reasons why brushing at these times of day are most beneficial.

 Brushing Teeth at Night vs. Morning

 The best time to brush your teeth in the morning is when you first wake up.
 Bacteria can build up overnight, leaving a bad taste in your mouth and film on your teeth.
 Brushing first thing in the morning will get rid of bacteria and jump start your saliva production for the day.
 Saliva protects your teeth and gums by washing away food debris and fighting bacteria.
 If you brush with a fluoride toothpaste, you’ll also be giving your teeth a protective coating before your first meal.